NMNH-IDSC/xmu/docs/user-guide.md

 Install
 -------

+Install xmu with pip:

+    pip install xmu

-Install from the GitHub repository using git and pip:
+Or install from the GitHub repository using git and pip:

     git clone https://github.com/adamancer/xmu
     cd xmu